 Garth W. BrayPartner

 Garth Bray is a member of the Firm’s Mergers and Acquisitions and Private Equity Groups and has extensive experience in complex cross-border M&A, joint venture and capital markets transactions.
+He has frequently acted for financial advisers in connection with their M&A advisory assignments.
 He has been based in Asia since 2009 and focuses on matters arising out of our Tokyo, Beijing and Hong Kong offices.